 - Being Unprepared

-You must arrive at your networking event with copies of your resume, some business cards, and a good attitude.
-You should also dress professionally and be prepared to answer any questions about yourself.
-To avoid these worst professional networking mistakes think about each meeting as a sales pitch promoting yourself.
+You must arrive at your networking event with copies of your resume, some business cards, and a positive attitude.
+You should also dress professionally and be prepared to answer any questions they ask about you.
+To avoid the worst of these professional networking mistakes, think about each meeting as a sales pitch where you promote yourself.
 You can have a rehearsed act prepared to market yourself to these individuals.
-If you practice your pitch prior to the event you may be less nervous to meet with them.
+If you practice your pitch before the event, you may be less nervous about meeting with them.

 - Forgetting Your Manners

-Always thank all the new contacts that you have met after the event by sending them a thank you email.
-These individuals had taken time out of their day to attend an event and speak with you about your career goals.
-You should show some gratitude for the time they have given you.
-Send a thank-you email or letter 24 hours after your meeting, you can write one using our free Thank You Letter Creator.
+Always thank the new contacts that you have met after the event by sending them a thank you email.
+These individuals took time out of their day to attend an event and speak with you about your career goals.
+It would be best if you showed some gratitude for the time they have given you.
+Send a thank-you email or letter 24 hours after your meeting, you can write one using our Free Thank You Letter Creator.